Setting up the application using a Docker container

-A valid license key is needed in order to install the Word Services On-Premises.
+A valid license key is needed in order to install the Import and Export to Word On-Premises.

 Contact us for a trial license key or directly subscribe to the 30-day Premium Features free trial without commitment.